alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 You will be prompted for credentials for:

 - a user with admin rights over the Azure subscriptions you plan to deploy into
-- a user with Global Administrator privileges over the Azure Active Active directory you set up earlier
+- a user with Global Administrator privileges over the Microsoft Entra ID you set up earlier

 This will perform the following actions, which can be run individually if desired: